jwessen/BioFTS/README.md

 ```

+If you have CUDA Python installed, you can use pass the argument `use_GPU=True` to the `SimulationBox` constructor to use the GPU to speed up the Complex-Langevin sampling.

 ### Step 3: Add the molecular species to the simulation box

 Currently, `biofts` currently only supports linear bead-spring polymers where each monomer is associated with a set of generalized charges that governs its interactions with other monomers through the interactions defined in Step 1.
 For applications to IDPs, each monomer typically represents a residue in the protein sequence.